 For the First Tranche of its CP Program, the Company has not appointed any Selling Agent.
+There are no finder's fees, discounts or commissions shall be paid to the Underwriter in the distribution of the CPs.

 OFFER PERIOD

 The Offer Period shall commence upon or immediately after issuance by the SEC of the Permit to Sell and will end 15 working days after the start of the offer period or earlier as deemed appropriate by the Issuer, in consultation with the Arranger and the Issue Manager, Lead Underwriter and Bookrunner.